Women's and Gender Studies (WGST) 421

 WGST 421: Advocacy from the Margins introduces you to the meaning, history, tools, group processes, and strategies associated with advocacy for women and other marginalized groups who face injustice around the world.
 The course stresses the importance of advocacy group processes as well as advocacy strategies and tools.
 It also encourages you to begin advocating with those who are on the margins and faced with injustice.

-- Unit 2: Foundations of Advocacy from the Margins
+- Unit 1: Foundations of Feminist Advocacy

-Part II: Advocacy Issues and Strategies
+- Unit 2: Advocacy Issues and Strategies

-Part III: The Tools of Advocacy
+- Unit 3: The Tools of Advocacy

-- Unit 12: Advocacy and the Future
+- Unit 4: Looking Ahead: Advocacy and the Future

 To receive credit for WGST 421, you must complete four assignments and achieve a minimum grade of "D" (50%) or better on each assignment.
 The weighting for each assignment are as follows: